espressif/esp-idf/docs/en/api-guides/wifi.rst

 WIFI_EVENT_STA_START
 ++++++++++++++++++++++++++++++++++++
-If :cpp:func:`esp_wifi_start()` returns ESP_OK and the current Wi-Fi mode is station or station/AP, then this event will arise.
+If :cpp:func:`esp_wifi_start()` returns :c:macro:`ESP_OK` and the current Wi-Fi mode is station or station/AP, then this event will arise.
 Upon receiving this event, the event task will initialize the LwIP network interface (netif).
 Generally, the application event callback needs to call :cpp:func:`esp_wifi_connect()` to connect to the configured AP.

 WIFI_EVENT_STA_STOP
 ++++++++++++++++++++++++++++++++++++
-If :cpp:func:`esp_wifi_stop()` returns ESP_OK and the current Wi-Fi mode is station or station/AP, then this event will arise.
+If :cpp:func:`esp_wifi_stop()` returns :c:macro:`ESP_OK` and the current Wi-Fi mode is station or station/AP, then this event will arise.
 Upon receiving this event, the event task will release the station's IP address, stop the DHCP client, remove TCP/UDP-related connections, and clear the LwIP station netif, etc. The application event callback generally does not need to do anything.

 WIFI_EVENT_STA_CONNECTED
 ++++++++++++++++++++++++++++++++++++
-If :cpp:func:`esp_wifi_connect()` returns ESP_OK and the station successfully connects to the target AP, the connection event will arise.
+If :cpp:func:`esp_wifi_connect()` returns :c:macro:`ESP_OK` and the station successfully connects to the target AP, the connection event will arise.
 Upon receiving this event, the event task starts the DHCP client and begins the DHCP process of getting the IP address.
 Then, the Wi-Fi driver is ready for sending and receiving data.
 This moment is good for beginning the application work, provided that the application does not depend on LwIP, namely the IP address.
 However, if the application is LwIP-based, then you need to wait until the *got ip* event comes in.

 WIFI_EVENT_STA_DISCONNECTED
 ++++++++++++++++++++++++++++++++++++